 Generating the Final Market Report

-Combine all chunk summaries and generate a single polished Markdown report:
+Finally, we combine all the chunk summaries and generate one polished Markdown report:

 summary = "\n\n".join(chunk_summary)